 I finished See What You Made Me Do by Jess Hill recently.
 It’s a harrowing read about domestic abuse and its effects on the victims and society at large, but what touched me the most were the cases of victims who develop tremendous resilience and strategies to survive the abusive relationship, only to be broken psychologically by the law system after the end of the relationship.

-This just goes to show that resilience isn’t a passive reservoir to tap into whenever you need, but rather a moving and changing body of water with its own ebbs and flows.
+This just goes to show that resilience isn’t a passive reservoir to tap into whenever you need it, but rather a moving and changing body of water with its own ebbs and flows.

-Resilience also has an effect on happiness.
 A 2017 study conducted on a sample of Korean nurses showed a positive correlation between happiness and resilience.
-A 2016 study on Korean nursing students also reports resilience having a significant effect on subjective happiness.

 It has been suggested that resilience is the mediator between positive emotions and happiness, meaning that positive emotions increase overall happiness by building resilience.
 Such findings are reported in a 2009 paper, in which the authors write: